rajneeshnext/Full-Name-Search-In-WP-admin/readme.txt

 email address or username, you cannot do it as by default WordPress do not come with this feature.
 Above limitation motivated me to develop a plugin which could perform search based on full-name , first-name, last-name, email and username.
-“Full Name Search In WP-admin” Plugin allows admin to search user much more deeply and overcomes the limit possessed by WordPress.
+“Full Name Search In WP-admin” Plugin that allows admin to search user much more deeply and overcomes the limit possessed by WordPress.

 == Installation ==